 In some architectural designs, the natural discolouration of the timber is embraced.
 For example, allowing timber to grey in modern beach shacks is quite popular.
-However, if you want to preserve the colour of timber cladding, you can do so through regular maintenance, cleaning and coating with oil.
+However, if you want to preserve the colour of the timber, you can do so through regular maintenance, cleaning and coating with oil.

-How to maintain your timber cladding for a longer life
+How to maintain your timber for a longer life

 The premium timber products at Morlock are manufactured and engineered to be highly durable and require minimal maintenance, especially when not exposed to direct sunlight.

 As mentioned above, UV rays can discolour timber over time.
-To preserve the beautiful colour and texture of timber cladding, it should be cleaned regularly, at least once a year.
+To preserve the beautiful colour and texture of timber, it should be cleaned regularly, at least once a year.
 Then it should be recoated with oil.
-Although it varies from project to project, recoating exterior timber cladding every 12-18 months is recommended to preserve its appearance.
+Although it varies from project to project, recoating exterior cladding every 12-18 months is recommended to preserve its appearance.
 Our maintenance guide can be view HERE

 Leaving the timber to weather to a silver grey colour does mean less maintenance however if a silvered weathered look is your preference its recommended you choose a stable timber species to assist in choosing a timber species you can FIND OUT MORE HERE

 If consistent timber colouring is important for your project, it’s important to consider how your cladding will age over time.
 Areas that are exposed to UV rays or more sunlight throughout the day will discolour at a faster rate than areas that are covered.